dadi/cdn/README.md

 `$ [sudo] npm start`

-#### Running the server in the background
+#### Running the server in the background and as a service

-Pro tip: to run Barbu in the background, install Forever
+Pro tip: to run Barbu in the background, install Forever and Forever-service

 `[sudo] npm install forever -g`

+`[sudo] npm install -g forever-service`

+install barbu as a service and ensure it loads on boot:

+`[sudo] forever-service install -s bantam/main.js barbu --start`

-You can then start Barbu using the following command:
+You can then interact with Barbu as a servie using the following command:

-`[sudo] forever start bantam/main.js`
+- Start: `[sudo] start barbu`
+- Stop: `[sudo] stop barbu`
+- Status: `[sudo] status barbu`
+- Restart `[sudo] restart barbu`

 ### Additional reading